What is Data extraction?

 It is but obvious that as your data volume grows, manual data ingestion is no longer possible, & this is especially true in financial institutions.
 A finance company can easily have over 300, if not more, sources of data with most bringing in data around the clock.
 Also, this data flows into the company in different formats so these need to be converted into familiar formats.

-In conclusion: Finance companies and finance departments have to automate their data ingestion and extraction process because of the large volumes of incoming data.
+In conclusion: Finance companies and finance departments have to automate their data ingestion and data extraction process because of the large volumes of incoming data.
 The benefits of automation are obvious and immediate.
 Your business teams cannot be spending a major portion of their time doing tedious, pre-analysis work.
 Help your data scientists re-focus on their primary task, which is analysis, rather than spend their valuable time on data ingestion.